-All Government, Non-Government Agencies and citizens should take necessary steps to maintain and protect plantations by preparing a proper maintenance and watering schedule.
+All Government, Non-Government Agencies, Rural communication, other research institution and citizens should take necessary steps to maintain and protect plantations by preparing a proper maintenance and watering schedule.
 Since Chandigarh is a water deficit area, particularly in summer, due care should be taken to save trees and plants from water stress.
 While preparing watering schedule, following points should be kept in mind: